manojn0010/Demographic-Modelling-of-Population-Dynamics/documentation.md

 The objective is not descriptive exploration alone, but structured model fitting and evaluation under different demographic and policy specifications.

+***This is not a forecasting project.
+The main focus remains on model-fitting and a one-step ahead prediction.
+The model validation is limited to basic diagnostics; Statistical tests like Breusch-Pagan, Durbin-Watson and Chow Tests, are not included.***

 ---
 ## Data Processing Logic